IanG/dotnet-kafka-sample/README.md

 If you find this repository useful please give it ⭐️

 The example is based around the simple concept of smart doors with sensors that exist within a building.
-These doors produce events when they are opened and closed which are published to a Kakfa topic.
+These doors produce events when they are opened and closed which are published to a Kafka topic.
 These events are then consumed by interested parties.

 The solution contains 3 projects: